alpacahq/alpaca-trade-api-python/README.md

 object.
 Its `_raw` property returns the original raw primitive data unmarshaled from the response JSON text.

-When a REST API call sees the 429 status code, this library retries 3 times by default, with 3 seconds apart between each call.
+When a REST API call sees the 429 or 504 status code, this library retries 3 times by default, with 3 seconds apart between each call.
 These are configurable with the following environment variables.

-- APCA_MAX_RETRY: the number of subsequent API calls to retry, defaults to 3
+- APCA_RETRY_MAX: the number of subsequent API calls to retry, defaults to 3
 - APCA_RETRY_WAIT: seconds to wait between each call, defaults to 3
+- APCA_RETRY_CODES: comma-separated HTTP status code for which retry is attempted

+If the retry exceeds, or other API error is returned, `alpaca_trade_api.rest.APIError` is raised.
+You can access the following information through this object.

+- the API error code: `.code` property
+- the API error message: `str(error)`
+- the original request object: `.request` property
+- the original response objecgt: `.response` property
+- the HTTP status code: `.status_code` property

 ### REST.get_account()
 Calls `GET /account` and returns an `Account` entity.